learn-co-curriculum/phase-4-cookies-in-rails-api/README.md

 to get them working again.

-Cookies are an integral part of modern web applications; they help keep track of **stateful** information in an inherently **stateless** protocol by automatically including additional data as part of each request using the headers.
-We can use the developer tools to get a better sense of how cookies are being used by websites by inspecting the request/response headers as well as the application storage.
+Cookies are an integral part of modern web applications; they help keep track of **stateful** information in an inherently **stateless** protocol by automatically passing additional data with each request using the headers.
+We can use the developer tools to get a better sense of how cookies are being used by websites by either inspecting the request/response headers under the Network tab or looking at storage under the Application tab.

 ## Resources